Hormones and performance

 Is 15 nmol/L low testosterone?

-No — 15 nmol/L is within the normal range and above the BSSM threshold of 12 nmol/L. However, if you're experiencing symptoms of low energy, reduced libido, or poor recovery, it's worth checking your SHBG and free testosterone.
-A total T of 15 with very high SHBG could still mean your biologically active testosterone is insufficient.
+No. 15 nmol/L is normal and above the BSSM threshold of 12.
+But with symptoms, check SHBG and free testosterone.
+A total T of 15 with very high SHBG can still leave too little active.

 How much does a testosterone blood test cost in the UK?

-An NHS GP blood test is free but may have long waits and typically only measures total testosterone.
-Private home tests range from £30–£50 for testosterone alone to £100–£150 for a comprehensive hormone panel including SHBG, cortisol, DHEA-S, and thyroid function.
-Our Complete Male Hormones panel (£119) includes testosterone alongside 8 related hormone markers.
+An NHS GP test is free but often only measures total testosterone.
+Private home tests run £30–£50 for testosterone alone, or £100–£150 for a full hormone panel.
+Our Complete Male Hormones panel (£119) covers testosterone plus 8 related markers.

 Does testosterone replacement therapy have side effects?